 As an alternative, you can try Bang!
 Samurai Sword, which does away with player elimination and also speeds up gameplay.

 You can learn to play this game in 5 to 15 minutes and have hours of entertainment.
-For this reason, I’d say it’s one of the best board games for beginners, and should you pick it up, let me say in advance… Welcome to the world of tabletop gaming!
+For this reason, I’d say Ticket to Ride is one of the best board games for beginners, and should you pick it up, let me say in advance… Welcome to the world of tabletop gaming!

 Sometimes the “big bad” isn’t a person – it’s a disease.
 And your job as part of the CDC is to stop it.